tradingeconomics/tradingeconomics/Documentation/source/index.html.md

 <blockquote class="lang-specific shell">
 <p>
-  Download the <a target = '_blank' href=" https://github.com/ieconomics/open-api/raw/master/Excel/All_Releases/ExcelAddInDeploy_latest.msi">Trading Economics Excel Add On</a> installer, launch it and follow the instructions.<br>
+  Download the <a target = '_blank' href=" https://github.com/ieconomics/open-api/raw/master/Excel/All_Releases/ExcelAddInDeploy_latest.msi">Trading Economics Excel Add In</a> installer, launch it and follow the instructions.<br>
 We support Excel 2010, 2013, 2016 (32bit and 64bit).
 </p>
 <br>
-<p>After installing the Trading Economics Excel Add On click on TE tab and than click on login button and follow instructions.</p>
+<p>After installing the Trading Economics Excel Add In click on TE tab and than click on login button and follow instructions.</p>
 </blockquote>